Hoit-23o2/WaferDetector/README.md

 ## Naive Wafer Detector

 The key idea of Naive Wafer Detector is to extract the longest line in the image, and then use the line to extract the wafer.
-The algorithm is as below.
-We then introduce two-step-processing used in Naive method.
+The challenge here is that the line tends to be noisy and discontinuous; thus, we need a way to connect these lines.
+To address the challenges, we introduce a  two-step-processing algorithm, as described below.

 1. Preprocessing - Used for extract the wafer from the background in a coarse granularity.
     - Gaussian Blur